athiesmeyer/abcd-cca/README.md

 **main.py**: Run supported CCA algorithms.

 ## Use
 When using this repo for the first time, I recommend running splitting.py, make_tables.py, processing.py in order.
 This will save the processed data required for CCA algorithms.
 All algorithms can then be run in main.py.
+Examples of the use of these algorithms is shown.
 Savepaths might need to be adjusted for your file system.